Academic Integrity Policy

 IV.
 Violations of Academic Integrity

-The following are specific types of violations of the University's Academic Integrity Policy; if a violation of academic integrity principles occur which is not specifically provided for below, then any sanctions will be based on the most similar type of violation that exists.
-Until a professor notifies the student of academic misconduct, even multiple occurrences of the same kind of violation will be handled as a single incident.
-Additional infractions will be counted separately.
+The following are specific types of violations of the University's Academic Integrity Policy; if a violation of academic integrity principles occurs which is not specifically provided for below, then any sanctions will be based on the most similar type of violation that exists.
+Until a professor notifies the student of academic misconduct, multiple occurrences of the same kind of violation may be handled as a single incident.
+After notification, additional infractions will be counted separately.
 If a violation requires the Director of Academic Affairs to issue a sanction, the Director shall provide a rationale for its determination and application of the particular sanction(s).
 General guidance on substantial issues of sanctions shall be provided by the Provost.